SoftwareAG/c8y-docs/src/render/guides/edge/installation/setting-up-the-environment.html.md

 In the "Name" field, enter a name for the new network, e.g. "NatNetwork".

-> still relevant?

-Click the settings icon on the right and make sure that “Enable network” is enabled, which is the default.
+Click the settings icon on the right and make sure that “Enable network” is activated, which is the default.
 This network interface is used for outbound Internet/Intranet access.

 <img src="/guides/images/edge/edge-vm-nat-network-details.png" name="NAT network details" style="width:75%;"/>